 Why Is It Harder to Avoid Relapse While Traveling?

-Throughout your rehabilitation treatment, you learned about your individual triggers.
+Throughout your treatment, you learned about your individual triggers.
 These stressors are one part of why addicts sometimes relapse.
 But travel is a different beast altogether.
 It creates a situation that disrupts your routine, regular support system and the daily regimen you’ve created during your recovery process — which can be a trigger for relapse.

 Before heading out, meet with your sponsor or counselor to review your triggers to look out for.
 While vacationing, pay attention to HALT — never become too hungry, angry, lonely or tired.